Oceanwall/viewReddit/README.md

 ## Key Features

-* Simple user interface
+* Simple and elegant user interface
-* Supports all public subreddits
+* Beautiful data-based visualizations
+  - Intuitive and attractive tables and graphs
+* Excel compatibility
+  - Offers the option to download all word data as an excel .xlsx file
 * Subreddit Error Handling
   - Prevents invalid subreddits from being entered, and will indicate to user if an entered subreddit is invalid.
 * Interactive loading screen